The C&TH Guide to Upgrading Your Bed

 If you’ve ditched the daily commute for working from home or flexiworking in the past few months, you’ll know that one of the best advantages is increased time to spend snuggling down between the sheets.
 What better time than the present to give them a bit of an upgrade?
 From thermo-regulating bedding to best mattress criteria, read on for our top tips to deliver your most restorative eight hours yet.

 Choose your sheets wisely

 Feng Shui-ing your bedroom doesn’t have to be labour intensive – or expensive.
-You can incorporate this ancient art simply by switching up your colour palette.
+You can incorporate this ancient art into your bedroom simply by switching up your colour palette.
 Shades like white cultivate clarity, precision and communication, while deep blues infuse wisdom and introspection.
-If you’re thinking about getting a head start on the novel you’ve been meaning to write, create a calming environment with a good dose of snow white and deep indigo with Yves Delorme’s avian-inspired Plumes collection in 200-thread count cotton percale (yvesdelorme.com).
+Thinking about getting a head start on the novel you’ve been meaning to write?
+Create a calming environment with a good dose of snow white and deep indigo with Yves Delorme’s avian-inspired Plumes collection in 200-thread count cotton percale.

 Need more of a mood boost?
 Orange promotes happiness while grey invites helpfulness and harmony.
 For the latter, add The Conran Shop’s bestselling linen sheets to your online basket.
 And if the warmer spell of spring weather we’re having is causing night sweats, consider investing in silk sheets, which are a natural thermo-regulator – like the White Company’s limited-edition spun silk Audley collection.